 Even with the simplest tools, there is some need for training.
 When training others in the business to use the new BI tool, be sure you include the strategies above in your approach.
 The reason training deserves a separate paragraph as a key strategy, however, is that training needs vary.
 It varies depending on the employee and the difficulty of the software.

-Phocas generally requires very little training before users are up and running .
+BI software like Phocas generally requires very little training before users are up and running .
 This decreases pressure on IT and also saves time for users.
 In addition, Phocas provides an online library of Phocas Academy videos.
 Academy videos are online training videos that quickly and easily show users how to perform everything from simple to more complex tasks.
 When employees know they can access this kind of support at any time, the requests for help from IT will decrease dramatically.
+In addition to the academy, you can also join the PUG Forum which is an online data community, set-up for users to share tips and ask questions about the software.

 In this way, it is easy for IT managers and CIOs to both create value for the business and decrease pressure on themselves and their teams.